python/mypy/docs/source/introduction.rst

 .. note::

-   Mypy is used in production by many companies and projects, but mypy is officially alpha software.
+   Mypy is used in production by many companies and projects, but mypy is officially beta software.
 There will be occasional changes that break backward compatibility.
 The mypy development team tries to minimize the impact of changes to user code.